Hill Country water quality: Challenges and Solutions

 the hill scapes and, you know, different terrains gets into the, the river channels where it eventually crosses the recharge zone.
 And then people have some interest in it.
 When it gets to the recharge zone, the water rapidly gets into the Edwards.
 Well, this conventional thought or, conceptualization of the contributing zone as a tin roof is data that goes back 20, 30 years.
 We now have science over that period of time that has given us much greater insight into the contributing zone, so that it doesn't just act as a tin roof.
 There's a lot of activity and recharge that occurs in the contributing zone.
 So this water gets underground, moves very rapidly through the contributing zone, gets down to the recharge zone and gets to the Edwards very quickly.
 This is the terrain.
 There's very little soil, very little filtering of this water.
 Plus being karst, water travels at very high speed that maybe as much as a mile a day.
 So just these activities that go on in the contributing zone have, tremendous impact on the Edwards, and that is just not appreciated.
 You can look at the, regulations by TCA.
 We may discuss how limited they are for the Edwards and the recharge zone.
 They're almost non-existent for the contributing zone.
 More protections have to be given to the contributing zone.
 And, what impact that has on, the Edwards in general.
 So my interest and my comments today are going to be focused on the contributing zone and hopefully bring some, added, appreciation for it's important in our in the water resource that we all rely on the Edwards.

-Marisa Bruno [00:12:55] For context, for those that are maybe newer to all these terms around the aquifers in the region and Kerr County, the two major aquifers are the Trinity and the Edwards.
+Marisa Bruno [00:12:55] For context, for those that are maybe newer to all these terms around the aquifers in the region, in Kerr County, the two major aquifers are the Trinity and the Edwards.
 That's why we're talking a lot about them.
 And Kerr County is in the contributing zone.
 And so when Ron is talking about there being little regulation in the contributing zone, despite the great importance it has to the Edwards Aquifer.
-I think it's helpful to have that kind.
+I think it's helpful to have that context.
 So geographically speaking, we've heard a lot about, you know, the challenges of being in a geography like this.
 It makes for wonderful springs and clear rivers, but it also means that when you have pollution, it travels very quickly.
-So we have that sort of challenge of being in a caste system, but we are also dealing or we are in one of the fastest growing regions in the country.
+So we have that sort of challenge of being in a karst system, but we are also in one of the fastest growing regions in the country.
 And so I'm hoping, Ron, maybe starting with you, what are we seeing as far as growth in the whole country and how is that impacting water quality?

 Marisa Bruno [00:15:56] Okay, so we have more development, which means more impervious cover, more storm water runoff with things like phosphorus from fertilizers and more pathogens.
 And then you mentioned wastewater, which also in the Hill Country is often directly discharged into streams.
 Or there's also septic systems.
 Ron, you recently published a wastewater study, and I'm hoping you can tell us a bit about that study and what the key findings were.

 Ron Green [00:16:25] Yes.
 So, when you're discharging into an environment, you know, maybe stepping back a little bit… What kind of risk do you have?
 Well, you're not only, putting these nutrients that may not seem so bad into the environment, but you're also putting in, pathogens and maybe some of these other emerging, contaminants.
 And, if you're starting to have large development, you're going to get things like caffeine, estrogen, different things being put into the environment.
-And once again, going back to the fact that this is the karst system, once these different, contaminants are put into the environment, they get very quickly into the subsurface.
-So pathogens may not be an issue where you have a very slow-moving aquifer, something like the Carrizo or say an aquifer, where water moves ten, 20 ft a year, but where you have, karst systems, where it moves a mile a day, pathogens need to be underground for about 30 days before they die.
-So if they can get from a point of recharge to a well in less than 30 days, you run the risk of, getting some serious contaminants into the subsurface.
+And once again, going back to the fact that this is a karst system, once these different contaminants are put into the environment, they get very quickly into the subsurface.
+So pathogens may not be an issue where you have a very slow-moving aquifer, something like the Carrizo or say an aquifer, where water moves ten, 20 feet a year, but where you have karst systems, where it moves a mile a day, pathogens need to be underground for about 30 days before they die.
+So if they can get from a point of recharge to a well in less than 30 days, you run the risk of getting some serious contaminants into the subsurface.
 So you asked about a study that, was conducted at Southwest Research when I was there.
-What we looked at was what impact does the type of wastewater facility have on the area in which the phone is being, discharge?
-So in the past, developers would often say when they're making an argument to put in a development is that if you have individual septic systems, that so many of those are defective and you're going to have a greater impact on the environment because of these, you know, some percent of the septic systems being, defective.
-So they would, they would try to convince, policymakers to allow them to put in one of two other types of wastewater facilities.
+What we looked at was what impact does the type of wastewater facility have on the area in which the effluent is being, discharged?
+So in the past, developers would often say when they're making an argument to put in a development is that if you have individual septic systems, that so many of those are defective and you're going to have a greater impact on the environment because of these, you know, some percent of the septic systems being defective.
+So they would try to convince, policymakers to allow them to put in one or two other types of wastewater facilities.
 One would be a land application in Texas.
-We call it a land application plan.
+We call it a Texas Land Application Plan.
 That's where you spread effluent on the surface and you use the environment to let it mitigate over time.
 So it has, sort of a delayed, impact on the environment.
 The other is a direct discharge facility.
 That's where you put a small package plant, or maybe a larger one where you discharge effluent directly into a creek bed.
 This is Texas, and TCEQ does not provide these protections to the contributing zone.
-So, development could discharge this effluent into a dry creek bed, and then it runs across the other people's property.
-So we looked at the impact of these three types of, wastewater, facilities and what we found at the end of the day.
-And it's not that big of a shock, is that it all depends how much effluent you're putting into the ground, because with a care system, it goes very quickly into the, surface runoff.
+So, a development could discharge this effluent into a dry creek bed, and then it runs across other people's property.
+So we looked at the impact of these three types of wastewater facilities and what we found at the end of the day—and it's not that big of a shock—is that it all depends how much effluent you're putting into the ground, because with a care system, it goes very quickly into the, surface runoff.
 It gets very quickly into the creek beds and, and then into recharge.
 And it boils down to how much effluent you're putting in.
 So a development that has high density, three, four homes per acre is going to put that much more effluent into the environment, and you're going to have that much greater impact on the downstream.
-So you have to affect again, one is on the stream.
+So you have two effects again, one is on the stream.
 So the streams that are subject to this effluent are going to be degraded by those three types of, contaminants.
 You have your, your nutrients, you have your, your pathogens, and you have your emerging contaminants.
 But then, and so that's just the local stream.
-But if you have several watersheds in the area that are also experienced in this type of development, then the recharge starts to get impacted because the Edwards is, as Analisa was saying, is such a tremendous resource because.
-You know, the water quality is protected by dilution.
+But if you have several watersheds in the area that are also experienced in this type of development, then the recharge starts to get impacted because the Edwards is, as Annalisa was saying, is such a tremendous resource because the water quality is protected by dilution.
 And at some point if you keep putting contaminants in there, you're going to get over the limit of what the system can dilute down to safe levels.
-So over time, if development is allowed to continue, and unabated and, and ill-advised way, you're going to, potentially have enough contaminants introduced to the subsurface where the quality of recharge is being degraded.
+So over time, if development is allowed to continue unabated and in an ill-advised way, you're going to, potentially have enough contaminants introduced to the subsurface where the quality of recharge is being degraded.
 So, you know, will one development impact recharge?
 Probably not.
 But when you open the door to development and this type of development is allowed to, to continue and to expand, that's when you run into these issues.

 Marisa Bruno [00:21:44] Okay, that's a bit of a scary picture.
 Pathogens.
 Algal blooms.
 Emerging contaminants.
 Annalisa, I'm curious what regulations or practices are in place to protect us from this sort of pollution?
 And from your perspective, do you think that they're that they're doing enough?

-Marisa Bruno [00:26:29] Well, I know that there was at least one recent [incident] when around pristine streams just a couple weeks ago.
+Marisa Bruno [00:26:29] Well, I know that there was at least one recent win around pristine streams just a couple weeks ago.
 When it comes to wastewater and how we protect our streams from wastewater.
-Could you explain to the audience what a pristine stream is and what happened with the Liberty Hill case?
+Could you explain to the audience what a pristine stream is, and what happened with the Liberty Hill case?

 Marisa Bruno [00:29:35] I think we're hearing across the board that there's a lot of water quality challenges, that development presents more challenges.
 But people are moving to the Hill Country, and we hear that there is a need for more housing and more affordable housing.
 And so I'm curious to hear from you all.
 And maybe, Paul, we can start with you.
 What does sustainable growth look like?
 How can we grow in a way that doesn't present the very many water quality challenges that we've heard about tonight?